Dogs, cats and rabbits all get parasites

 Dogs, cats and rabbits all get parasites, in fact most puppies and kittens have worms which they pick up from their mothers, as pregnancy usually reactivates dormant worms in the mother.

-Parasites, whether they are worms living inside the animal, or fleas, ticks or mites living on the skin, will not infrequently cause some signs of disease.
-However, it is also possible for pets to be infected with such parasites without any obvious indications that they are carrying them.
-Some of these parasites can affect humans, and it is therefore important to treat your pet regularly for parasites, whether you think that they are a problem or not.
-This is especially true of treatment for roundworms, as they can occasionally cause serious sight-threatening disease in people.
+Parasites, such as worms living inside the animal, or fleas, ticks or mites living on the skin, will often cause some signs of disease.
+However, it is also possible for pets to be infected with parasites without any obvious signs that they are carrying them.
+Some of these parasites can affect humans, and it is therefore important to treat your pet regularly for parasites, even if you do not think that there is a problem.
+This is particularly true of treatment for roundworms, as they can occasionally cause serious sight-threatening disease in people.

-We are able to provide highly effective treatments for roundworms and tapeworms, as well as those for fleas, mites and ticks.
-In addition, vets are uniquely placed in being able to provide sound advice on how best to deal with whatever particular parasite problems may affect your pet, and in-contact animals, in your particular household environment.
-Some of the products we supply are available only on prescription by a veterinary surgeon and have been rigorously tested both for efficacy and safety.
+At Willows we are able to provide highly effective treatments for roundworms and tapeworms, as well as treatment for fleas, mites and ticks.
+Our Vets are able to offer advice on how best to deal with specific parasite problems that your pet may have and how to manage this within your household environment.

 Most of the products we supply are available only on prescription by a Veterinary Surgeon and have been rigorously tested both for effectiveness and safety.